 While there is generally only one resident male per group, extra-group males often enter the group during mating season and succeed in mating with females.
-Infanticide is rare in this species, but males have been documented killing infants that were conceived before their tenure as resident male.
+Infanticide (killing of infants) is rare in this species, but males have been documented killing infants that were conceived before their tenure as resident male.

 Compared to other monkeys, female patas monkeys have extremely high reproductive rates; they generally start reproducing at just three years of age and usually have one infant every following year.
 Allomothering occurs in patas monkeys; non-mother females may carry, groom, or otherwise handle an infant.
 There is often an exchange whereby other females will groom the mother in return for being permitted to handle the infant.
 The result is that mothers receive more grooming when they have an infant than at other times of the year.
 Allomothering can help juvenile females or females without infants to practice their mothering skills and infants are often of keen interest to these females.

 Since one of the primary food sources of patas monkeys is arthropods, their presence in an area likely has an impact on these arthropod populations.
 Patas monkeys do not eat a large amount of fruit or seeds and therefore their role in seed dispersal is likely to be minimal.